Modified Student Summer Scholars Program

 - Part-time (15-20 hours per week/200 total hours) for both spring and summer semesters (12 weeks)

 As in the traditional S3 program, mentoring is a critical component of the project.
-Each proposal must have a very detailed timeline, and the level of work must be appropriate for lower division students, or first year transfer students.
+Each proposal must have a very detailed timeline, and the level of work must be appropriate for an experience focused on either exposing the student to aspects of the scholarship process, or developing scholarly skills needed as an aspiring researcher and scholar.
 The proposal also needs to explain the project appropriateness given the abbreviated time frame.
 The stipend will be prorated for the faculty and the student.

 The proposal has four sections: